 - a great excuse to add a runny egg to something (I am always happy to have this)

-In addition to being loaded with vegetables and protein, this sweet potato hash is Whole30 and paleo friendly, as well as gluten free and dairy free.
+In addition to being loaded with vegetables and protein, this sweet potato hash is Whole30 and paleo-friendly, as well as gluten-free and dairy-free.

-What is Sweet Potato Hash
+My Tips for Perfect Sweet Potato Hash

 How to Make Sweet Potato Hash

-- Boil the potatoes with vinegar and salt, until tender.
+Cook the Potatoes.
+Boil the potatoes with vinegar and salt, until tender.

-- Sauté the peppers, then add the sweet potatoes.
+Cook the Veggies.
+Sauté the peppers, then add the sweet potatoes.

-- Stir in the sausage, green onion, sriracha, and spices.
+Add the Remaining Hash Ingredients.
+Stir in the sausage, green onion, sriracha, and spices.

-- Make small wells for your eggs, then carefully pour the eggs into each one.
+Crack in the Eggs.
+Make small wells for your eggs, then carefully pour the eggs into each one.

 This sweet potato hash with eggs is a wonderful all-in-one meal, but here are a few ideas of what to serve with it if you’d like to bulk it up further:

 - Whole Grain Toast.
 If you don’t need this sweet potato hash to be Paleo or Whole30, try it piled on top of a thick slice of high-quality toasted bread.
-(This is my personal favorite!)

 - Bacon.
 For the meat-lovers at your table, add a side of Oven Baked Bacon.